Hugofromfrance/home_performance/README.md

 - **"Did I forget to close a window?"** → Automatic detection
 - **"Which room costs the most?"** → Multi-zone comparison

 **Home Performance** answers these questions by analyzing your **real** heating data, without theoretical calculations.
-Works with electric heaters, heat pumps, gas boilers, and district heating!
+Works with electric heaters, heat pumps, gas boilers, and gas furnaces!

 ### 💡 Use Cases